Thomas Bridson Cribb 1863-1864

 Senior Prefect and captain of the 1918 premiership XV.
 A four-time Rugby Blue at University, he represented Queensland at rugby league.
 A teaching career included appointments as Headmaster of Sydney’s Church of England Grammar Junior School and Headmaster of The Armidale School for 22 years.
 In his later years, he was a Rotary Governor.

-After a time as a public servant, sign writer and window dresser, Sneyd joined the staff of the ‘Brisbane Telegraph’ and became its chief photographer from 1934-66.
-He served in the RAAF as a Flying Officer during World War II.
-He worked on ‘The History of the War’ and was the first Queenslander to land in Japan after the signing of the surrender.
+After a time as a public servant, signwriter and window dresser, Willian Sneyd, joined the staff of the ‘Brisbane Telegraph’ and became its Chief Photographer from 1934-66.
+During this time, he served in the RAAF as a Flying Officer during World War II.
+Sneyd worked on ‘The History of the War’ and was the first Queenslander to land in Japan after the signing of the surrender. #yourplaceinhistory #igs

-Remembered as a brilliant rugby player who represented Queensland from 1923-25 and Australia in two Tests in 1924 as five-eighth.
-He taught at IGS from 1922-29 and was a highly regarded rugby coach, later continuing his career at Church of England Grammar School and Brisbane State High School.
+John Hunt is remembered as a brilliant rugby player who represented Queensland from 1923-25 and Australia in two Tests in 1924 as five-eighth.
+Hunt taught at Ipswich Grammar School from 1922-29 and was a highly-regarded rugby coach, later continuing his career at Church of England Grammar School and Brisbane State High School. #yourplaceinhistory #igs

 Sir William Alan Thompson Summerville 1917-1921